JamieBort/Learning-Directory/Postman/LearningPostman/README.md

 Outside of any repository I've saved certain authentication strings, such as keys and tokens in this `/DevFiles/KeysTokens` directory.

 (For the moment) the Google Calendar authentication strings are in the  `/DevFiles/KeysTokens/GoogleCalendarCredientials/` directory.
-And the Trello authentication strings `TrelloKeyToken.txt` file.
+And the Trello authentication strings `/DevFiles/KeysTokens/TrelloKeyToken.txt` file.

 I've then followed the first two videos of this https://www.youtube.com/watch?v=Q23wkkfezfM&list=PLM-7VG-sgbtAgGq_pef5y_ruIUBPpUgNJ&index=2 YouTube video series to make authenticated api calls in Postman.